-The Nutrition Services department is made up of a team of food and nutrition professionals that are dedicated to students' health, well being and their ability to learn.
+The Nutrition Services department is made up of a team of food and nutrition professionals dedicated to students' health, well being and their ability to learn.
 We support learning by promoting healthy habits for lifelong nutrition and fitness practices.

-2023-2024 Frequently Asked Questions About Free & Reduced Priced Meals
+Click here to view: 2024-2025 Income Guidelines and Frequently Asked Questions About Free & Reduced Priced Meals

 To see the list of snacks available for purchase a la carte use the links below.

-Does your child have a food or beverage allergy, or a medical condition resulting in the need for a meal accommodation?
-For the child's safety and the school districts compliance with USDA regulations, all meal accommodations require a current medical statement to be completed by your physician and on file in the school kitchen prior to making any modifications.
-To obtain the approved medical statement form, please click here: Meal Accommodation Form.
+For the child's safety and the school districts compliance with USDA regulations, all meal accommodations require a current medical statement to be completed by your physician and submitted to the school kitchen prior to making any meal modifications.

 Click here to apply: Weekend Food Program Application

 Nutrition services is a participating sponsor, providing free, unitized supper meals to the 2 participating elementary schools, funded by the CACFP USDA grant.
 When school is out and parents are still at work, children need a safe place to be with their friends, with structured activities, supportive adults, and good nutrition.
-Afterschool programs that participate in CACFP give children the nutrition they need, and draw them into constructive activities that are safe, fun, and filled with opportunities for learning.
+After school programs that participate in CACFP give children the nutrition they need, and draw them into constructive activities that are safe, fun, and filled with opportunities for learning.

 WIC (Women, Infants, & Children) Program